SkygearIO/features/features/302-auth-info-in-code-code/auth-info-in-cloud-code.md

 If `x-skygear-access-token` is absent, then the HTTP headers are absent as well.

+The gateway must remove the headers from the original request before injecting the headers.

 ## AuthInfo

 The following fields about the authenticated user are exposed.